Firearm Relinquishment

 Flow Chart

 This flowchart reflects the process for court procedures relevant to firearms relinquishment under SB 320 (Eggman, 2022) applicable to Domestic Violence Restraining Orders.
 Effective Jan.
 1, 2026, SB 899 (Skinner) will require a similar set of procedures for criminal protective orders and all civil firearm-prohibiting orders.
-California Rule of Court, rule 4.700 provides guidance for firearms relinquishment in domestic violence criminal cases.
+California Rules of Court, rule 4.700 provides guidance for firearms relinquishment in domestic violence criminal cases.
 These processes and procedures can assist with other firearms relinquishment procedures in other case types, for example, with mental health diversion cases under PC 1001.36(m) and military diversion cases under PC 1001.80(p).

 Image